warelab/release-notes/alerts/APB.md

-The site will be offline for scheduled maintenance from January 25 - 28
+The site will be offline for scheduled maintenance starting at 5pm ET January 24